Canadian Alliance of Student Associations: History, the early years

-In 1994, as the result of a conference held at Carleton University, a number of student leaders decided to form a new Canadian post-secondary student organization.
-The foundations for the new organization were laid down, and the framework for a constitution was built upon it.

 In 1998, Patrick Fitzpatrick, then acting Director of CASA, pled guilty to fraud charges after it was discovered that he embezzled money from the organization.

 In 2003, Liam Arbuckle, then National Director, resigned after it was alleged that he provided confidential information to a candidate hoping to succeed him.

 CASA was incorporated June 27, 1995.
 CASA currently has members in seven provinces and represents undergraduate, graduate, college and polytechnic students.

 Board of directors

 CASA has a board of directors that helps guide the home office staff.

 This board is made up of a chair, secretary, treasurer, and four directors-at-large.
 The director-at-large positions include a Director of Policy, Director of Advocacy, Director of Membership, and Director of Equity, Diversity, and Inclusion.